CSCS Alliance Partner

 It depends on your job because each role has it’s own evidence requirements.
 You must check what you will need to evidence to support your application for your job role specific EUSR CSCS card.

 Individuals who are managers or qualified Assessors, External Verifiers or Internal Verifiers are exempt from having to hold a CSCS card.
 However, anecdotally, some sites are refusing access to these individuals if they don’t have a job role CSCS card.
-We will have a Manager and Assessor/Auditing Offcer CSCS cards available soon.
+We will have a Manager and Assessor/Auditing Officer CSCS cards available soon.

-It will depend on their job role.
+It will depends on their job role.
 For example, an individual who is a Labourer, will only need their SHEA registration to apply for an EUSR CSCS Labourer – Utilities card.
 For all other roles, the individual can apply for the applicable EUSR CSCS Trainee card, where the individual will need to provide evidence that they are registered on in applicable qualification relating to their job role and hold an in-date SHEA.
 This card is valid for 18 months and once they have passed their qualification, they can apply for the job specific CSCS card.
-If the individual is on an apprenticeship, they can apply for an EUSR CSCS Apprentice card and and once they have passed their apprenticeship, they can apply for the job specific CSCS card.
+If the individual is on an apprenticeship, they can apply for an EUSR CSCS Apprentice card and once they have passed their apprenticeship, they can apply for the job specific CSCS card.

-Please contact EUSR Support – eusr@euskills.co.uk or phone 0121 745 1310.
+Please contact EUSR Support – email eusr@euskills.co.uk or phone 0121 745 1310.
 They will take some details from you and we will investigate getting an EUSR CSCS Blue Skilled Worker card for your job role in place.

 If your job is in utilities, then you must apply to EUSR for your CSCS card.
 EUSR is the CSCS Alliance Partner for all utilities jobs on a construction site.